ethereum-optimism/community-hub/src/docs/developers/l2/convert.md

 # {{ $frontmatter.title }}

-::: warning NOTICE
+::: danger OVM 1.0 Page
-This page refers to the design of the current iteration of the Optimistic Ethereum protocol.
+This page refers to the **current** state of the Optimistic Ethereum network.
+Some of the information may be relevant to OVM 2.0, which will be deployed in October, but some of it may change.
-Details here are subject to change as the Optimistic Ethereum protocol evolves.
 :::